HEW2025

 1:15 pm

-In our regional progress in heat pump adoption, what is the appropriate role of hybrid heat pump solutions?
+As heat pump adoption accelerates across the region, questions remain about the appropriate role of hybrid heat pump solutions.
 What are the trade-offs between hybrid and heat pump-only solutions?
-This discussion will provide insight into the evolving role and applications of hybrid systems.
-Panelists will explore the impacts from the perspectives of consumers, contractors, program administrators, grid planners, and those working to effect long-term market transformation.
+This Deep Dive session will provide insight into the evolving role and applications of hybrid systems.
+Facilitators and attendees will collaboratively explore the impacts from the perspectives of consumers, contractors, program administrators, grid planners, and those working to effect long-term market transformation.

 2:30 pmNetworking Break